DamianK-zz/graphene-test/README.md

 # graphene-test
-In this project I will include a demo test of Graphene, using GraphQL
+In this project I will include a demo test of Graphene, using GraphQL from a Django instance.